Joint search and rescue off Tanguisson Beach in Guam

-Working in collaboration with Guam Fire and Rescue, U.S. Navy Helicopter Sea Combat Squadron Two-Five, and other partners aboard boats, watercraft, a helicopter, and using drones U.S. Coast Guard Forces Micronesia/Sector Guam personnel search for a missing 50-year-old male snorkeler off Tanguisson Beach, Guam, on Aug.
+A drone operator with Guam Fire and Rescue searches for a missing 50-year-old male snorkeler off Tanguisson Beach, Guam, on Aug.
 6, 2023.
 Light winds and scattered showers were present with seas reported at 6-10 feet and subsiding.
-(Video by Nick Garrido/Guam Fire Rescue)
+(Photo by Kevin Reilly/Guam Fire Rescue)

 |Date Taken: